 ISTP & ISFJ Friendship Dynamics

 While these two personality types can make great friends, that’s not to say they don’t have their fair share of conflicts.
-It is not unusual for conflict to arise due to miscommunication or lack of insight into each other’s point of view.
+It is not unusual for conflict to arise due to miscommunication or lack of insight into each other’s points of view.

 ISTPs tend to shut people out if they feel upset or offended.
 On the other hand, ISFJ can eventually get tired of trying to accept ISTP’s flighty tendencies and unnecessary brashness at times.